Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Treat-maker**

-    As part of a short rest, you can cook special food.
+    As part of a Short Rest, you can cook special food.
 You can prepare enough of this food for a number of creatures equal to your Proficiency Bonus.
-At the end of the short rest, any creature who eats the food and spends one or more Hit Dice to regain Hit Points regains an extra 1d8 Hit Points.
+At the end of the Short Rest, any creature who eats the food and spends one or more Hit Dice to regain Hit Points regains an extra 1d8 Hit Points.

 - **Snack Master**

-    With one hour of work or when you finish a long rest, you can cook a number of treats equal to your Proficiency Bonus.
+    With one hour of work or when you finish a Long Rest, you can cook a number of treats equal to your Proficiency Bonus.
 These special treats last 8 hours after being made.
 A creature can use a :rsc-bonus-action: **Bonus Action** to eat one of those treats to gain temporary Hit Points equal to your Proficiency Bonus.

 ~~We need to cook Bartrum~~